TatianaIvanovaW/TatianaIvanovaW/README.md

 In my last project [Tracker](https://github.com/TatianaIvanovaW/TravelTracker-client) I've been working with such technologies as React, Redux and GraphQl

-[Travel.Tips](https://github.com/GuidoWestra/Travel-Tips-Front) app I developed in collaboration with [Guido Westra](https://github.com/GuidoWestra) and [Fabiana Colombo](https://github.com/fabianaColombo)
+[Travel.Tips](https://github.com/GuidoWestra/Travel-Tips-Front) app I developed in collaboration with me schoolmates